Dangerous conditions make for stiffer requirements

 So, what’s the process for certification?

 Not surprisingly, the basic steps for certifying offshore containers revolve around designing, building, and testing.
-These steps are outlined below, plus we created a handy visual as a quick and easy reference for the process.

 Step 1: Appraisal and approval of the container’s design